Kleefisch downplays Trump endorsement on final swing

-MADISON, Wis. — Republican candidate for governor Rebecca Kleefisch downplayed Donald Trump's endorsement and rally for her opponent on a final campaign push across Wisconsin Monday, declining to respond to the former president's criticisms of her.
+MADISON, Wis. — Republican candidate for governor Rebecca Kleefisch downplayed Donald Trump's endorsement and rally for her opponent during her final campaign push across Wisconsin Monday, and declined to respond to the former president's criticisms.

 Kleefisch faces Trump-endorsed Tim Michels in Tuesday's primary, with the winner advancing to face Democratic Gov. Tony Evers.
 Trump derided Kleefisch as "a career politician and a political insider" during a rally for Michels in suburban Milwaukee on Friday night.
 He called her the "handpicked candidate of the failed establishment."